aakashkulkarni/Sorenson-Impact-Data-Science-Workspace/README.md

 ## Important Notes
 - Any modifications/deletions/insertions you make to the Notebook files will be reflected on your local machine in the `notebook` folder so that your source code is easily shareable.
 - Once you have the Jupyter server running in the browser, or you have attached VS Code to the container, you will see a `main.py` file.
-Executing this file will return the first 10 rows of the sample `World` database.
+Executing this file will return the first 10 rows of the `cities` table from the sample `World` database.

 ## Issues & Feature Requests
 Contact: aakash.kulkarni@sorensonimpact.com